 Cirrhosis is a condition where the liver is damaged.
 Scar tissue slowly replaces healthy tissue.
 Treatment can control or slow liver scarring.
 Follow your healthcare provider’s instructions closely to get the most out of your treatment.
 And ask your family and friends for support.

 You and your healthcare provider will decide on a treatment plan that’s best for you.
 The plan may include one or more of the following:

-Avoiding alcohol.
+Not drinking alcohol.
 Heavy alcohol use can damage the liver.
 Once the liver is damaged, even a small amount of alcohol can cause problems.
-You can slow down the progression of cirrhosis if you stop all alcohol use.
+You can slow down the cirrhosis getting worse if you stop all alcohol use.

 Treating symptoms.
-Cirrhosis can cause swelling in the stomach and legs.
-A low-salt diet can help relieve this symptom.
-So can taking “water pills” (diuretics).
+Cirrhosis can cause swelling in your stomach and legs.
+A low-salt diet can help ease this symptom.
+So can taking water pills (diuretics).

 Eating healthy foods

 Losing extra weight.
 This is especially important if you are overweight, or have diabetes, high blood pressure, or high cholesterol and triglycerides.
 Controlling these condition can slow down the cirrhosis getting worse.
 Exercise can help you lose weight.

 Removing iron from your blood.
 Sometimes the amount of iron in your liver is higher than normal.
 Your doctor may remove extra iron from your blood.